 Soft lighting was our next big goal.
 I cannot stand those high efficiency lights.
-From day one I told Sir Swine they are to bright for me.
+One day I told Sir Swine they are too bright for me.
 Turns out there is logic and science behind it and for some that is true (like me).
-See these great article sources and another.
+See these great article sources and another to learn more.

 We dropped the temperature of the house a bit before bedtime as well.
 The cooler room makes us all sleep better.
 My children are hot sleepers.
 I myself like to have a blanket but if I am unable to use one, due to a warm room, I do not sleep as comfortably.
-It’s not just me though, more info on this here.
+It’s not just me though, more info on why people like to sleep with blanket check this out here.

 The BEST thing we found was something my husband had started taking to help his joints.
 He’s from a family that has bad knees.
 Enter collagen, to help protect his joints.